JuliaAI/LearnAPI.jl/docs/src/index.md

 model composition, provided by ML/statistics toolboxes and other packages.
 LearnAPI.jl includes a number of Julia [traits](@ref traits) for promising specific behavior.

-LearnAPI.jl's only dependency is the standard library `InteractiveUtils`.
+LearnAPI.jl's has no package dependencies.

 ```@raw html
 &#128679;